yuriy-chumak/ol/doc/reference/numerical-operations.md

 # negative?
 `(negative? x)`, *procedure*

 Returns #true if x is negative.
+Complex numbers are not applicable.
-Note that complex numbers are not applicable.
+Note that zero is neither negative nor positive.

 ```scheme
 (negative?
 0)                 ==>  #false